 MediaMath Creative Policy

-The following categories of Creative are prohibited when using the Services.
+The following categories of Creative are prohibited when using the Services, and MediaMath in its sole discretion may pause and/or require immediate removal of any creatives not in full compliance with these prohibitions and requirements.
 “Creative” refers to ad units, landing pages, or any other content related to or used in connection with the serving of ads using the Services.

 |Category||Description and Examples|